 To manage fish stocks it is necessary to understand the relationships of fish in one area of the fishery to those in other areas, so that any management measures can be applied to all members of the stocks of fish being exploited, wherever they occur.
 The staff has used several approaches to study the relationships of fish of different areas.
 Mark-and-recapture experiments are used widely in fisheries science to provide estimates of characteristics such as growth, mortality, movements, and mixing.
 Increases in purse-seine catches of bigeye tuna has put additional pressure on bigeye stocks which previously had been exploited mainly by the longline fishery which took large bigeye.
-Accordingly, a multi-year tagging program, funded principally be Japan, was carried out during 2000-2010.
+Accordingly, a multi-year tagging program, funded principally by Japan, was carried out during 2000-2006, and more recently, 2009-2011, tagging in the central and western edge of the eastern Pacific has been funded largely by the SPC tagging project.
 Following this valuable work, the staff and other scientists working in the Pacific Ocean have proposed that more extensive tagging of tunas on a Pacific-wide basis be carried out.
 However, funding sources for this have not yet been identified.